 Once you build your own outdoor pizza oven, you'll be able to enjoy the combined pleasures of pizza, outdoors, and a wood fire for a unique experience that you'll love to share with family and friends.
 Your yard will become nothing less than a social mecca.
-After all, who can resist the allure of quick-baked pizza with the unmistakable umami of oak, maple, ash, beech, or birch wood smoke?
-Let an outdoor pizza oven complement your backyard patio or add to your outdoor kitchen.
+After all, who can resist the allure of quick-baked pizza with the unmistakable flavors of oak, maple, ash, beech, or birch wood smoke?
+Let an outdoor pizza oven complement your backyard patio or add one to your outdoor kitchen.

 How Do Pizza Ovens Work?

 Wood-fired pizza is no gimmick or mere nostalgic throwback.
 The wood-fired oven's small masonry interior exponentially cranks up the heat to temperatures that far surpass anything found in your kitchen oven.

 One secret of pizza dough cooked to chewy perfection is an extremely hot bake for short periods: often ranging from 750 to 1,200 degrees Fahrenheit for little more than a minute or two.
 The other secret, of course, is the rich, savory taste that the wood smoke imparts.
 It's a taste that no kitchen oven can match.

 Check with your local permitting department about any building codes or zoning restrictions associated with building an outdoor pizza oven.
 If you live in a townhouse or other type of property controlled by a homeowner's association (HOA), you may need clearance from the HOA board before proceeding with this project.

 - Rubber mallet

 - Tub for mixing concrete